|MP 7.01.48||Autologous Chondrocyte Implantation for Focal Articular Cartilage Lesions|

 In response to requests, input was received from 1 physician specialty society and 3 academic medical centers while this policy was under review in 2008.
 The reviewers generally agreed that ACI should be considered when all other treatments have been unsuccessfully tried in individuals who have a localized chondral defect in an otherwise normal joint articular surface.
 Reviewers noted the lack of alternative options for larger lesions (e.g., >4 cm2).
 Additional literature was provided, which was subsequently reviewed.

 In response to requests, input was received from 2 physician specialty societies and 3 academic medical centers while this policy was under review in 2011.
 The clinical input was generally in agreement with the stated criteria for ACI with the exception of the following: input was mixed regarding the requirement for an inadequate response to a prior surgical procedure and the requirement for an absence of meniscal pathology.
-Input was also mixed regarding the investigational status of ACI in patellar and talar joints and for the use of autologous minced cartilage.
+Input was also mixed regarding the investigational status of ACI in patellar and talar joints..

 Results from second generation ACI procedures (MACI) from Europe appear promising.
 These products use a variety of biodegradable scaffolds and have the potential to improve consistent hyaline cartilage formation and reduce complications associated with injection under a periosteal patch.
-To date no MACI products are approved in the U.S.; therefore, these are considered investigational.
-Minced cartilage techniques are in the early stages of development and testing and/or not approved in the U.S.; these are considered investigational.
+To date, there are a smaller number of RCTs with short- term follow-up comparing MACI to ACI, and no MACI products are approved in the U.S.; therefore, these are considered investigational.

 Practice Guidelines and Position Statements